raphaelkba/Roboxi/README.md

 We plan to cover the main areas in robotics such as perception, localization, mapping and motion planning.
 Any feedback is welcome =D!
 Notice this is a personal project and the main objective is to improve my robotics knowledge and programming skills =D

 ## Examples
 This section presents some examples of the algorithms and combinations implemented in the Roboxi.
-Altough there are some limitations as path planning post smoothing or lack of state of the art methods, the main idea is to show the flexibility of how the toolbox can be used.
+Altough there are some limitations as path planning post smoothing.
+A look ahead algorithm is used to smooth out the final robot path.
+Furthermore, one may notice the lack of state of the art methods, but initially the main idea is to show the flexibility of how the toolbox can be used.
+Later we will introduce novel algorithms and methods...

 * A* planner example
 ![A*](gifs/a_star.gif)